seabourne/gsa-openfda/README.md

 ### Continuous Integration and Monitoring

 We are using two techniques for continuous integration and monitoring.
 The first is a Jenkins-based CI/CD system where tests are run automatically based on GitHub deploy webhooks.
-We also use Dokku's native CHECKS system to ensure that deployments and underlying system components have been properly configured before finalizing the new docker instance and retiring the previous instance.
+We also use Dokku's native CHECKS system to ensure that deployments and underlying system components have been properly configured before finalizing the new Docker instance and retiring the previous instance.
 Our unit testing system is based on Mocha, Should and Superagent.

-Continuous monitornig is provided by AWS Cloudwatch, both to measure system performance and applicaiton uptime.
+Continuous monitoring is provided by AWS Cloudwatch, both to measure system performance and application uptime.

 ### Application